GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 201 | string | Report was created | As described below

 The API will return HTTP Status code 201 if the report is saved successfully.
 If the request passes all validations, then the report is saved in Submitted status.
 If any validations fail, then the report is saved in "Work In Progress" status and the validation error messages are sent back as a part of the response body. see [s](#validation-failure-error-messages) for more information about validation errors.
-Users are expected to fix the validation errors and send an Update Subaward Report (Contracts) request to update the report so it can be submitted successfully.
+Users are expected to fix the validation errors and send an Update SubAward Report (Contracts) request to update the report so it can be submitted successfully.

 The API will return other HTTP Status codes in case of any other errors and the report will not be saved.
 Refer to the [General Error Messages](#general-error-messages) for specific details.

 #### Examples

 <details>
-<summary>Example: Submit Subaward Contract Report for multiple Contracts and multiple subawards</summary>
+<summary>Example: Submit SubAward Contract Report for multiple Contracts and multiple subawards</summary>
 <p>
 <code><pre>
 {